 This precinct comprises residential, rural and commercial development.
 Desired future outcomes are included in Appendix G.

-Precinct 7 - Additional Controls

-Precinct 7 once established, will form the entrance to the city.
-The precinct will require additional access points and service lane treatment to maintain the Sturt Highway function.

-- C1 Developments are to consolidate sites to achieve a minimum of 2,000m2 - C2 Service delivery access is to be provided to the rear of the property - C3 Access arrangements are to be established during development in accordance with the adopted access points and service roads shown in Appendix G - C4 No direct access to the Sturt Highway will be provided - C5 Each development is to be accompanied by a traffic impact assessment to demonstrate appropriate access treatment

-Design Principles

-- P1 Consolidate lots in the Enterprise Corridor and improve links within the corridor. - P2 Reinforce the character and function of the Sturt Highway / Hammond Avenue as a main road. - P3 Use opportunities for landscape and streetscape improvements to improve the entry corridors. - P4 Improve urban design and encourage quality built form.

-Development Objectives

-- O1 To enable a mix of business and warehouse uses, and bulky goods premises that require a large floor area, in locations that are close to, and that support the viability of centres. - O2 To facilitate the development of large-scale business premises that do not detract from the core commercial functions of the Wagga Wagga central business district. - O3 To protect the primacy of the Wagga Wagga central business district. - O4 Encourage development consistent with the desired future outcomes identified in Appendices A to G.

-Site design and setbacks
+City Co Preci nct 7 - Additional Controls Explanatory Note(s): precir nct 7 once established, will form the entrance to the city.
+The nct will require additional access points and service lane treatment intain the Sturt Highway function.
+Cont rols C1 Developments are to consolidate sites to achieve a minimum of 2,000m C2 Service delivery access is to be provided to the rear of the property C3 Access arrangements are to be established during development in accordance with the adopted access points and service roads shown in Appendix G C4 No direct access to the Sturt Highway will be provided C5 Each development is to be accompanied by a traffic impact assessment to demonstrate appropriate access treatment C6 Subdivision of land on the northern side of the Sturt Highway, between Bakers Lane and Eunony Bridge Road, shall ensure that all lots along the interface of the highway address, front and are accessed by a service road running adjacent to the highway.
+C7 Development on lots on the northern side of the Sturt Highway, between Bakers Lane and Eunony Bridge Road, shall be designed to address the Sturt Highway.
+Desig gn Principles P1 Consolidate lots in the Enterprise Corridor and improve links within the corridor.
+P2 Reinforce the character and function of the Sturt Highway / Hammond Avenue as a main road.
+P3 Use opportunities for landscape and streetscape improvements to improve the entry corridors.
+P4 Improve urban design and encourage quality built form.
+Deve lopment Objectives O1 To enable a mix of business and warehouse uses, and bulky goods premises that require a large floor area, in locations that are close to, and that support the viability of centres.
+02 To facilitate the development of large-scale business premises that do not detract from the core commercial functions of the Wagga Wagga central business district.
+O3 To protect the primacy of the Wagga Wagga central business district.
+O4 Encourage development consistent with the desired future outcomes identified in Appendices A to G. Site o design and setbacks Obje ctives 01 Promote functional site design while providing flexibility to respond to site conditions.
+02 Allow for flexibility within the front setback area to be partly used

-- O1 Promote functional site design while providing flexibility to respond to site conditions. - O2 Allow for flexibility within the front setback area to be partly used for car parking provided it is complemented by quality landscaping. - O3 Provide for adequate loading facilities to minimise on-street disturbance. - O4 Encourage improved built outcomes by encouraging consolidation of smaller sites.
+O2 Allow for flexibility within the front setback area to be partly used for car parking provided it is complemented by quality landscaping.

+- O3 Provide for adequate loading facilities to minimise on-street disturbance. - O4 Encourage improved built outcomes by encouraging consolidation of smaller sites.